tparker1/cs185c_fall2024/Project/README.md

 ## Step 2: Add files to the computing cluster

 Once the input files have been created, the model files can be transferred to the computing cluster.
-Begin by cloning a copy of MITgcm into your scratch directory and make a folder for each configuration, .e.g.
+Begin by cloning a copy of MITgcm into your scratch directory and make a folder for **each** configuration.
+There will be **2** configuration files.

-`mkdir MITgcm/configurations/global_ocean_coarse`
+`mkdir MITgcm/configurations/global_ocean_coarse` (mine is global_currents)

-`mkdir MITgcm/configurations/global_ocean_medium`
+`mkdir MITgcm/configurations/global_ocean_medium` (mine is global_ocean_half_deg)

 Then, use the scp command to send the code, input, and namelist directories to the respective configuration directory.